 Departmental Seminar Series features Anne Meneley, Professor at Department of Anthropology, Trent University, Canada.

 The seminar is followed by informal gathering, at which refreshments are served.
 All are welcome!

 Copyright: Trent University

-Professor Meneley is the author of Tournaments of Value: Sociability and Hierarchy in a Yemeni Town, and the co-author with Don Kulick of "Fat: The Anthropology of an Obsession".
-An eclectic and highly original examination of one of the most dynamic concepts-and constructs-in the world.
+Professor Meneleys' book on women’s competitive hospitality in Yemen, Tournaments of Value: Sociability and Hierarchy in a Yemeni town (1996) has been released in its 20th Anniversary Edition (2016).
+She is the co-author with Don Kulick of "Fat: The Anthropology of an Obsession"; an eclectic and highly original examination of one of the most dynamic concepts-and constructs-in the world.
 Selected publications